UPCX-CORE/UPCX-Core/docs/01_nodeos/02_usage/03_development-environment/10_local-single-node-testnet-consensus.md

 pwd
 ```

-Note the path printed at the command prompt, we will refer to it later as `EOSIO_SYSTEM_CONTRACTS_DIRECTORY`.
+Note the path printed at the command prompt, we will refer to it later as `UPCXIO_SYSTEM_CONTRACTS_DIRECTORY`.

 Alternatively you can build the system smart contracts from source with the following commands: